simon-parry/SmsMicroService/README.md

 # SmsMicroService
-A WebApi microservice to simulate the sending of a sms message upto the point of adding the sms to a message broker to process, and the retireval of messages from a SqlServer database.
-Written using .net core and visual studio 2017 with RabbitMq and SqlServer
+A WebApi microservice to simulate the sending of a sms message, upto the point of adding the sms to a message broker, and the retireval of messages from a Sql Server database.
+Written using .net Core and Visual Studio 2017 with RabbitMq and SqlServer

 The Api has three method
 - SendMessage
 - GetAllMessages
 - GetMessageById

-The architecture of the microservice is CQRS pattern using mediatr, with a repository and unit or work pattern for the database.
-XUnit for the test framework
+The architecture of the microservice is CQRS pattern using MediatR, with a repository and unit of work pattern for the database.
+XUnit for the test framework.

 <p align="center">
   <img src="sms2.png">